Why Pap tests matter: what women need to know

 During a pelvic exam, your health care provider looks at and feels your reproductive organs — including your uterus and ovaries.
 This may help detect certain conditions.
 Pap tests are often done during a pelvic exam.

-A. The USPSTF recommends screening most women ages 21 to 65 every three years.
+The United State Preventive Services Task Force (USPSTF) recommends screening most women ages 21 to 65 every three years.
 Talk with your doctor about what’s right for you.

 Your health provider may also talk with you about HPV testing.
 That’s because most cervical cancer is caused by human papillomavirus (HPV) infections.